inder-j-pgimer/inder-j-pgimer/README.md

 - 👀 I’m interested in ...environment metagenomics and microbial metagenomics
 - 🌱 I’m currently learning ...Basic of linux and sequencing analysis
 - 💞️ I’m looking to collaborate on ...environment metagenommic projects
-- 📫 How to reach me ... inderjit837.ij@gmail.com OR s.inderjit.stu@pgimer.edu.in
+- 📫 How to reach me ... inderjit837.ij@gmail.com

 <!---
 inder-j-pgimer/inder-j-pgimer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.